Inside: Looking for unique Thanksgiving traditions to start with your family this year? Here are some ideas to get you started!

 Many families who celebrate this unique Thanksgiving tradition will have their feast on Friday.

-Why Not Start A New Thanksgiving Tradition This Year!?
+Why Not Start a New Thanksgiving Tradition This Year!?

 The Thanksgiving Day holiday can evoke a myriad of emotions for different people, especially when we remember those that aren’t with us any longer.
 I hope you found some inspiration for trying some unique Thanksgiving traditions with your family this year.